Tavinsowell/Vehicle-builder/README.md

 # Vehicle-builder

 ## Description
-The purpose of this application is to properly dementrate my ability to make use of inquirer and the command line interface by adding missing componets in Motorbike.ts, Trucks.ts, and Cli.ts.
+The purpose of this application is to properly demonstrate my ability to use Inquirer and the command-line interface by adding missing components in Motorbike.ts, Trucks.ts, and Cli.ts.
 ## Getting Started

 ### Dependencies